NICK-o1/FiveM/README.md

 # FiveM chop shop dlc vehicles

-add to qb-core\shared/vehicles.lua
+add vehicles.lua to qb-core\shared/vehicles.lua
-in order to purchase them at there vehicle shops

-{ model = '', name = '', brand = '', price = , category = '', type = '', shop = '' },
+to then purchase the cars

 google drive link for cars